 It is possible to make a full and final settlement offer yourself simply by approaching your creditors and, armed with both a proposed lump sum figure and evidence of your financial situation, seeking an agreement to settle your debt.

 That being said, many people understandably do not feel comfortable approaching creditors directly to make what can be a very bold proposition.
 In such cases, assistance can be found in the form of a qualified financial adviser or even a debt charity – both of which are in plentiful supply to UK borrowers.

 Is debt settlement worth it?

-Whether any debt solution is suitable for you will depend on your personal circumstances and so it’s impossible to say whether debt settlement will be worthwhile for everyone.
-Whilst settling debts in full is to be encouraged where it is a realistic and possible option, making a full and final settlement offer for a proportion of your outstanding debt can have long-lasting repercussions, even despite the benefits of clearing an outstanding credit account.
+Whether any debt solution is suitable for you will depend on your personal circumstances and so it’s impossible to say whether the settlement will be worthwhile for everyone.
+Whilst settling in full is to be encouraged where it is a realistic and possible option, making a full and final settlement offer for a proportion of your outstanding sums can have long-lasting repercussions, even despite the benefits of clearing an outstanding credit account.